Prelude: Authorial Intent

 I turned 39 years old in 1995.
 Though I had overcome some of the barriers responsible for obfuscating my untapped intellectual potential, my reading and writing skills were still superficial at best.
-I was nevertheless hopeful after coming across an opportunity to pursue a bachelor’s degree on government loans and scholarships.
+I was nevertheless hopeful after coming across an opportunity to pursue a bachelor’s degree with government loans and scholarships.
 The opportunity presented itself during a time in which I had begun cultivating an unquenchable interest in spiritual truths.
 I regarded university enrollment at such a late stage in life as a promising transformational opportunity that could likely unlock the prison doors that had left me intellectually impotent.
 It was a promise of freedom that I could not pass up.
 In 1996, I became a freshman at California State University in the city of Northridge (CSUN).

 Transformative Power of Education

 The Invention: The News School Story

 Finally, in keeping with the tenet that education is the only thing that matters, The News School has developed an exceptional free tool specifically for the college freshman interested in maintaining a respectable GPA.
 The GLV CASH System combines both automation and hands-on work that can provide students with a glimpse of the grade they will likely receive on take-home essays and term papers.
 Since the service is 100 percent free, a student can direct their GLV representative to include the necessary corrections before returning the finished product to the student.

 Conclusion: Education Matters Most